Grandson of legends, Tommy Doyle is Man City's next great hope after Carabao Cup stroll | Goal.com

 It was far too much for Southampton.

-The opener on 20 minutes was simple: Nicolas Otamendi heading in Silva’s cross after well-worked and badly-defended short corner, taken by Doyle.
+The opener on 20 minutes was simple; Nicolas Otamendi heading in Silva’s cross after a well-worked, and badly-defended, short corner taken by Doyle.

 It was all too easy against an abject Southampton side stripped of any confidence.
 They did at least grab a late consolation through Jack Stephens but the game had long been over.